Royston, Hertfordshire: Royston Urban District (18971974)

 The question of how the town of Royston should be governed took another couple of years to resolve.
 Competing proposals were put forward from the two county councils, with both Cambridgeshire and Hertfordshire wanting the whole town.
 Eventually, the Local Government Board directed that town should all be placed in Hertfordshire, and on 30 September 1896 the parish of Royston (Cambridgeshire) and the parts of the Cambridgeshire parishes of Bassingbourn, Kneesworth, and Melbourn that were within the North Royston Special Drainage District were transferred to Hertfordshire.
 As a temporary measure, these areas became the parishes of North Royston, South Bassingbourn, South Kneesworth, and South Melbourn, and were all included within the Ashwell Rural District pending such time as Hertfordshire County Council was able to establish an urban district for the town.

 On 1 October 1897, a year and a day after the county boundary change, an urban district was established for Royston, at which point Royston ceased to be part of the Ashwell Rural District.
 The new urban district of Royston covered the parishes of Royston, North Royston, South Bassingbourn, South Kneesworth, South Melbourn, and the part of Therfield parish in the South Royston Special Drainage District, in effect giving the new council the same boundaries as the original special drainage district of 1879.
 The area also became a single parish called Royston, governed by the urban district council.

 Royston Urban District Council held its first meeting on 1 October 1897 at the Institute on Melbourn Street.
 The first chairman of the council was Joseph Phillips, a Conservative, who was also the chairman of the Royston Board of Guardians and the Ashwell Rural District Council.
-Royston Urban District Council purchased the Institute in 1900, renaming it Town Hall.
+Royston Urban District Council purchased the Institute in 1900, renaming it Royston Town Hall.

 A coat of arms was granted to Royston Urban District Council on 19 May 1952.

 Royston Urban District Council was abolished under the Local Government Act 1972, becoming part of North Hertfordshire on 1 April 1974.
 Royston Town Council was created on the same day as a successor parish to the former urban district council.
-The Town Council continues to be based at Town Hall.
+The Town Council continues to be based at Royston Town Hall.

 Geography

 The town lies on the northern slopes of the Hertfordshire Chalk Downs.
-The Greenwich Meridian passes through the point where the bypass meets the original A505 alignment.
-The town centre is just 1-minute 27 seconds west of the meridian.
+The Greenwich Meridian, which passes through the town, is identified by a signpost on the north side of Newmarket Road.

+At the 2021 census, the population of the parish was 17,444, and the population of the built-up area was reported as 17,445 (built-up area figures were all rounded to the nearest 5).